webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 Now all we need to do is provide some UI to let us change the settings and when the setting change we need to re-render.
-I'm using a library called "muigui" which at the moment has a API similar to [dat.GUI](https://github.com/dataarts/dat.gui)
+I'm using a library called "muigui" which at the moment has an API similar to [dat.GUI](https://github.com/dataarts/dat.gui)

 ```js
 import GUI from '/3rdparty/muigui-0.x.module.js';